Frequently Asked Questions

 What to Bring

 One of our goals is to encourage children to be self-sufficient.
-You can help by sending your child in clothes that allow a child to say, "I can do it!"
+You can help by sending your child in clothes that allow them to say, "I can do it!"
 Please dress your child in comfortable clothes that will handle outdoor activities, art projects, and bathroom breaks.
 Play clothes and tennis shoes are recommended (no open-toe shoes).

 We will get dirty.
 Please pack an extra pair of clothes labeled with your child’s first and last name and a plastic bag for soiled clothing.
 Bring your child in clothing appropriate for the current weather conditions.
 In the summer, be sure to include sunscreen, sun hats, and clothing to protect the skin.
 In the winter, it is important that you send them with a heavy coat, hat, snowsuit, boots, and gloves.